oracle/graal/docs/reference-manual/native-image/BuildOptions.md

 * `--native-compiler-path`: provide a custom path to the C compiler used to query code compilation and linking
 * `--native-image-info`: show native toolchain information and native executable's build settings
 * `--no-fallback`: build a standalone native executable or report a failure
-* `--pgo`: a comma-separated list of files from which to read the data collected for profile-guided optimization of AOT compiled code (reads from  _default.iprof_ if nothing is specified). **GraalVM Enterprise only**
+* `--pgo`: a comma-separated list of files from which to read the data collected for profile-guided optimization of AOT compiled code (reads from  _default.iprof_ if nothing is specified).
+(Not available in GraalVM Community Edition.)
-* `--pgo-instrument`: instrument AOT compiled code to collect data for profile-guided optimization into the _default.iprof_ file. **GraalVM Enterprise only**
+* `--pgo-instrument`: instrument AOT compiled code to collect data for profile-guided optimization into the _default.iprof_ file.
+(Not available in GraalVM Community Edition.)
 * `--report-unsupported-elements-at-runtime`: report the usage of unsupported methods and fields at run time when they are accessed the first time, instead of an error during building a native executable
 * `--shared`: build a shared library
 * `--static`: build a statically-linked native executable (requires `libc` and `zlib` static libraries)